Skip to main content

 2. Create url_parser function

-We use a free service called URL Parse API, to parse the urls.
-You don’t need to register to use this service neither get an API key.
+We use a free service called URL Parse API, to parse the URLs.
+You don’t need to register to use this service nor get an API key.

 1. Create a url_parser function as follows: